Creating a new Third-Party Integration

 }

-The final three methods to implement are getFactNames
+The next functions we need to implement are getFactNames

 , getDataSchema